leebyron/react-loops/README.md

 of these ideas.

-React Loops are not an anti-pattern. `array.forEach()` is not an anti-pattern despite the existence of the `for..of` loop so neither should `<For>`.
+React Loops are not an anti-pattern. `array.forEach()` is not an anti-pattern despite the existence of the `for..of` loop and neither is `<For>`.
 React Loops follows React's model of components as encapsulation of behavior and state.
-It uses the "render prop" pattern, like [react-router](https://github.com/ReactTraining/react-router)'s  `<Route>` component, itself inspired by XSLT.
+It uses the "render prop" pattern, like [react-router](https://github.com/ReactTraining/react-router)'s  `<Route>` component, itself reminiscent of XSLT.

-React considers Angular (and Vue) style directives anti-patterns not because they emulate loops or control flow.
-It is because they affect _scope_ in ways that removes the ability to use plain Javascript, require a template language, and make using other tools like ESLint difficult.
-They also are implemented as attributes (props) which can be used on any element which can complicate type-checking and implementation.
+React considers Angular (and Vue) directives as anti-patterns not because they emulate loops or control flow.
+It is because they affect _scope_ in ways that removes the ability to use plain Javascript, requires a template language, and makes using other tools like ESLint difficult.
+They also are implemented as attributes (props) on any element which complicates type-checking and implementation.

-React Loops avoids both of these drawbacks by providing `<For>` as a specific component with a clear signature and uses callback functions to produce each element in the collection for clear and "just Javascript" scoping rules which avoid the need for template languages or other additional compilation steps.
+React Loops avoids these drawbacks by providing `<For>` as a specific component with a clear signature and callback functions to produce each element for clear, "just Javascript," scoping rules avoiding the need for template languages or additional compilation.

 Try React Loops in your project, you just might like it!